A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: Introduction

 \subsection{The Terminological Ambiguity of Data Agents}

 Despite significant advancements and promise, the term ``Data Agent'' is applied inconsistently across research and industry, resulting in considerable terminological ambiguity.
 This ambiguity conflates systems of profoundly different autonomy, reliability, and complexity under a single, imprecisely defined umbrella term.
-For instance, recent research endeavors focus on developing sophisticated agentic data systems to autonomously interact with data lakes, invoke external tools (such as search engines, code interpreters, and database connectors), orchestrate and optimize tailored pipelines for highly comprehensive and complex data-related tasks with minimal human intervention.
-In contrast, the ``data agent'' term is also applied to more rudimentary, narrowly scoped systems, which are often limited to providing atomic task assistance without self-optimization through environmental perception and interaction.
+For instance, some studies focus on developing sophisticated agentic data systems to autonomously interact with data lakes, invoke external tools, orchestrate and optimize tailored pipelines for highly comprehensive and complex data-related tasks with minimal human intervention.
+In contrast, the ``data agent'' term is also applied to more rudimentary, narrowly scoped systems, often limited to providing atomic task assistance on a ``prompt-response'' basis.

-Such terminological ambiguity introduces challenges for user trust, governance, and the healthy progression of the field, introducing interconnected risks.
+Such terminological ambiguity introduces challenges for user trust, governance, and the healthy progression of this field.